5 encouraging solutions to combat global warming

 Mootral neutralises methane from livestock

-By talking so much about carbon dioxide, we forget that a second gas is strongly involved in climate change: methane.
+In talking so much about carbon dioxide, we tend to forget that a second gas is strongly implicated in climate change: methane.
+Reducing its emissions is a major challenge for climate action.

 Despite its short life span in the atmosphere (10 years), methane has a significant impact because its global warming "potential" is 28 times higher than that of CO2.
 Today, it is mainly emitted by agriculture and waste.